and fresh. If orange sherbet brings back happy summertime memories

 Inks Used in This Project (VersaColorTM Pigment Inks)

 - Split Pea Ink

 Gold Paint Pens

-GlazeTM Pens -
+GlazeTM Pens - Green and Yellow

-Quick Instructions -
+Quick Instructions for This Project -

 - Renee Lewis, Contributing Writer